-Google Search Engine Reputation Management is often confused with traditional SEO.
-But it’s not quite the same, and here’s why:
+Google Search Engine Reputation Management (SERM) is often confused with traditional SEO.
+But it’s not quite the same.

-If you’re familiar with both seo and reputation management, then you probably know they’re related.
-Reputation management uses SEO principles to improve online reputations, but they’re not the same.
-It’s typically more difficult to repair an online reputation than to rank for a specific keyword.
-Rather than ranking a single page for one keyword, online reputation management pushes up multiple pages in the search results.
+If you’re familiar with both SEO and reputation management, then you probably know they’re related.
+Reputation management uses SEO principles to improve online reputations.
+However, it’s typically much more difficult to repair an online reputation than to rank a page for a specific keyword.

-Contact us to hear more about our enterprise reputation management SEO strategies.
+Learn more about how we help companies with our enterprise reputation management SEO solutions.

 What Search Engine Optimization Does